hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/06_biological_databases_Ensembl.md

 	![transcript_vis](../img/ensembl_transcripts.png)

-	**NOTE:**, in the visualization, the blue bar represents the genome contig, and transcripts above the bar are forward-stranded and those below are reverse.
+	**NOTE:** in the visualization, the blue bar represents the genome contig, and transcripts above the bar are forward-stranded and those below are reverse.

 	- The side panel has **detailed gene information** displayed as a hierarchical tree.
 The various categories provide detailed and downloadable gene information, including associated sequence data, regulatory regions, GO terms, comparative genomics information, and variation data.